OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 ## How to define the list of Abuse Cases?

-There are many different ways to define the list of abuse cases for a feature (that can be mapped to a user story in agile projects).
+There are many different ways to define the list of abuse cases for a feature.
 The project [OWASP Open SAMM](https://www.owasp.org/index.php/OWASP_SAMM_Project) proposes the following approach in the *Activity A* of the Security Practice *Threat Assessment* for the Maturity level 2:

 ```
 Further considering the threats to the organization, conduct a more formal